smeea/vdb/README.md

 ## Development stack

-VTES-Decks consist of two components communicating via API.
+VTES-Decks consist of two components communicating with API.
 Frontent (javascript) render everything for the browser use the following stack:

    ReactJS